YanaelleAlize/Install-ts3-server-ubuntu-server-ARM/README.md

 To use this procedure, make sure your system is up to date, clone this repository and execute run-install-as-root.sh

 Tested on Ubuntu server 20.04 and 20.10 and Rasperry Pi 4 model B (4 Go RAM)

+NB : I suggest you should have a reboot procedure in the root crontab to renew the services.
+Example : contab -e and 0 5 * * * reboot